ipfs-inactive/bifrost-gateway/README.md

 - IPFS Backend based on https://saturn.tech and HTTP client talking to it  via [caboose](https://github.com/filecoin-saturn/caboose) with `STRN_LOGGER_SECRET`.
   - Learn more at [Project Rhea (decentralized IPFS gateway)](https://pl-strflt.notion.site/Project-Rhea-decentralized-IPFS-gateway-3d5906e7a0d84bea800d5920005dfea6)
 - Functional gaps facilitated by temporary delegation to legacy Kubo RPC (`/api/v0`) at `https://node[0-3].delegate.ipfs.io` infra (already used by js-ipfs).

-### How to use tracing?

-For tracing configuration, please check: https://github.com/ipfs/boxo/blob/main/docs/tracing.md - this includes how to generate a `traceparent` header in order to be able to easily identify specific requests.

 ## Contributing